Apsu/scrambler/README.md

 To try it out, fire up `./setup.py install`, and you'll get a binary named `scramble` in `/usr/local/bin`.

+> Note: The installer will use pip to build the resources it needs, so on Ubuntu you'll need these
+> packages before installing Scrambler:
+>     - python-pip
+>     - python-dev
+>     - build-essential
+>     - libzmq-dev

 Run `scramble $interface` for the interface you want to talk to other scramblers on.